 Earlier this week seven Premier League Football Clubs announced they agreed to set up cryptocurrency wallets on online trading platform eToro.
-After reading this article by The Telegraph, I was pretty excited!
-I would assume most other cryptocurrency enthusiast would be as well.
-This is another positive sign for both Bitcoin & Altcoins as another step towards mass adoption.
+After reading this cryptocurrency news article by The Telegraph, I was pretty excited!
+I would assume most other cryptocurrency enthusiasts would be as well.
+This is another positive sign for both Bitcoin & other altcoins as another step towards mass adoption.
 Bitcoin adoption by soccer teams sounded like great news until I re-read the article and dug a little deeper.

 I became much less excited with what I found.

 In eToro’s official press release, Iqbal V. Gandham (UK Managing Director at eToro) states:

 “As a global multi-asset platform where you can purchase the world’s biggest cryptoassets alongside more traditional investments, we are excited to be partnering with so many Premier League clubs and make history by being the first company ever to pay for a Premier League partnership in bitcoin….
 As a partner of these seven Premier League clubs, eToro will gain global exposure through an extensive range of marketing opportunities including matchday LED boards, player access, tickets and digital rights.”

 Representatives from the seven clubs all announced that they were either “excited” or “pleased” to welcome eToro as a “partner”.
 That shouldn’t come as a surprise, I think most of us would be “excited” or “pleased” to have eToro pay us to be a partner.

 How Will eToro Promote Bitcoin Adoption By Soccer Teams?

 eToro is an online trading platform still in Beta.
 The online exchange landscape is becoming increasingly competitive each day.
 I never heard of the company until I read the article but commend them for paying the clubs in Bitcoin to increase use and awareness.
 However, it seems as though this is purely a marketing ploy by the company.